amidaware/trmm-docs/docs/faq.md

 ## How do I do X feature in the web UI?

-A lot of features in the web UI are hidden behind right-click menus; almost everything has a right click menu so if you don't see something, try right clicking on it.
+A lot of features in the web UI are hidden behind right-click menus.
+Almost everything has a right click menu so if you don't see something, try right clicking on it.

 ## Where are the Mac agents?

 Mac agents are currently under development.
-[MeshCentral](../mesh_integration) is a 2nd piece of software that installs along TRMM, it is Mac compatible but will only work when using your `https://mesh.EXAMPLE.COM` URL.
+[MeshCentral](../mesh_integration) is a 2nd piece of software that installs along with TRMM.
+It is Mac compatible but will only work when using your `https://mesh.EXAMPLE.COM` URL.
 It will *NOT* make agents appear in the TRMM admin interface.
-See the [MeshCentral User Guide](https://info.meshcentral.com/downloads/MeshCentral2/MeshCentral2UserGuide.pdf) on how to configure/use MeshCentral.
+See the [MeshCentral User Guide](https://info.meshcentral.com/downloads/MeshCentral2/MeshCentral2UserGuide.pdf) on how to configure / use MeshCentral.

 ## Can I run Tactical RMM locally behind NAT **without** exposing my RMM server to the internet?